Top Reasons to Invest in Real Estate vs Stocks

 The majority of investors primarily consider one thing – the returns that an asset can deliver.
 When we consider real estate vs stocks, for example, the type of returns an investor can expect varies wildly.

 Many investors are drawn to stocks because of the accessibility and quick returns they can provide.
-While they can still offer long-term returns – research by investment bank Goldman Sachs suggests that 10-year returns for the stock market are around 9.2% – they’re commonly chosen for their flexibility in the short-term.
+While they can still offer long-term returns – research by investment bank Goldman Sachs suggests that 10 year returns for the stock market currently sit at an average of 12.39% – they’re commonly chosen for their flexibility in the short-term.

-While two-thirds of the population are looking to invest in stocks in the future, the performance of property over the last two years is making buy-to-let a more attractive proposition.
+While two-thirds of the population are looking to invest in stocks in the future, the performance of property over the last three years is making buy-to-let a more attractive proposition.
+Research conducted by Woodruff revealed that if you track the return on property investments vs. stocks over the past 15 years, property returns are 26% better.
+This shows that, even during the UK recession, property quickly bounces back to provide competitive returns when compared to stocks.

 Unlike stocks, property can offer two varying streams of income – capital growth and rental returns.
 These different types of returns mean that property can be adapted to a variety of investment strategies over the long-term.

 Past performance also highlights the strength of a property investment.
-Not only has the average UK property price increased by 64% in the last ten years – a rise of £107,000 – but the average UK rent is also set to hit £1,000 over the next few months.
+Not only has the average UK property price increased by 73% in the last ten years – growing by £122,284 – but the average UK rent is also currently at £1,243pcm.

-This means that while stocks can offer more accessibility and flexibility, the returns are incomparable, especially when we consider the dual threat of both rental income and price growth.
+This means that while stocks can offer more accessibility and flexibility, the returns are incomparable over the long-term, especially when we consider the dual threat of both rental income and price growth.

 Related: Top 10 Features of Profitable Rental Properties